Skip to Main Content

 The bottom line

 When your credit card issuer changes, your new issuer will do its best to make the transition as smooth as possible.
-Yet you may need to take steps to update your credit card information with online retailers and bill pay systems, as well as download credit card statements you received from your previous issuer to avoid losing access to important documents.
+But, you may still need to take steps to update your credit card information with online retailers and bill pay systems, as well as download credit card statements you received from your previous issuer to avoid losing access to important documents.

 You’ll also want to compare your new issuer’s terms and conditions with the terms offered by your previous credit card issuer.
 If you are unsatisfied with the changes, take the opportunity to compare top credit cards and find a new card that better fits your shopping habits, rewards goals, short-term budget and long-term financial plan.